Six Month Smiles: Short Term Orthodontics for a Beautiful Smile

 Once your treatment is complete and your braces removed, you will need to wear a removable retainer at night, or a permanent retainer on the back of your teeth to ensure that they do not move back to their original position (relapse).

 While traditional orthodontic correction requires two years to complete, Six Month Smiles treatment requires only six months because treatment focuses on using low-force movement to correct only anterior spacing and alignment issues that affect the cosmetic appearance of the smile; it does not correct complex bite or malocclusion problems.

 However, similar to traditional bracket and wire braces, Six Month Smiles requires dentists to bond brackets to the front enamel surface of the teeth, then attach arch wires to those brackets.
 What distinguishes the Six Month Smiles placement appointment from that of traditional braces is the use of custom-fabricated trays (which resemble teeth whitening trays) that enable your dentist to precisely position the clear brackets for bonding.

-General dentists and orthodontists who provide Six Month Smiles orthodontic correction must undergo specialized training by the manufacturer before performing Six Month Smile treatments.
+General dentists and orthodontists who provide Six Month Smiles orthodontic correction must undergo specialized training by the manufacturer.
 These training programs provide dentists with the thorough knowledge and skills required to perform short term orthodontics, with an emphasis on case selection and treatment planning.

-The cost for Six Months Smiles treatment typically is less than the overall cost of traditional braces, averaging as little as $3,900 for treatment that includes the upper and lower arches.
+The cost for Six Months Smiles typically is less than the overall cost of traditional braces, costing between $3,500 to $5,000 for treatment that includes the upper and lower arches.
 This fee usually includes the cost for any retainers required after treatment.
 Keep in mind that costs vary based on geographic location and your dental insurance coverage.
-Also, because Six Month Smiles is considered a more "cosmetic" orthodontic treatment that only repositions the anterior teeth and does not change a person's bite, coverage limitations may apply.
+Also, because it is considered a more “cosmetic” orthodontic treatment that only repositions the anterior teeth and does not change a person’s bite, coverage limitations may apply.